agoralewski/ce-it-hub-hackathon-2025/DEPLOY.md

 ## Security Considerations

 - The default setup uses HTTP.
 For production environments, consider adding HTTPS using Let's Encrypt.
-- Database credentials are stored in docker-compose.yaml.
+- Database credentials are stored in docker compose.yaml.
 For production, use environment variables or Docker secrets.
 - Consider regular database backups for production deployments.

 ## Performance Tuning